Frequently Asked Questions (and Answers!)

 What is the 24-hour Late Nights @ His Warehouse outreach?

 Late Nights is our high impact, minimum time mission trip.
 It starts with the Friday night outreach from our warehouse.
 Following the Friday night event, you will spend the night at our Missionary Training Center and the next morning, after breakfast, embarq on a totally different mission experience such as light construction, painting, food/clothing pantry.
-Back for lunch and then out again, this time for an afternoon children’s day camp at one of the nearby multi-family complexes: games, crafts, Bible stories.
+Back for lunch and then out again, this time for an afternoon Kid's Club at one of the nearby multi-family complexes: games, crafts, and Bible stories.
 Then you’re packed up and out by 6pm.
-24 hours, 3 missions, $39 per person.
+24 hours, 3 missions, $40 per person.
 The next morning you can share your experience with your church body, giving testimony to how, in such a short period of time, you’ve touched lives and been changed yourself!

 What is the cost of His Warehouse?

-The 24-hour Late Nights @ His Warehouse trip is $39 per person.
+The 24-hour Late Nights @ His Warehouse trip is $40.00 per person.
 With that, you spend the night at our facility, are fed breakfast and lunch, and experience three mission opportunities.
+Changing your life and wanting to serve our Lord even more.

 What should we wear for Late Nights?